kyleshevlin/blog/src/posts/published/designing-my-life-exercise-2/index.md

 ---
 categories: ['Designing My Life']
-date: "2018-06-25"
+date: '2018-06-25'
+relatedPostsSlugs: ['designing-my-life-exercise-1']
-slug: "designing-my-life-exercise-2"
+slug: 'designing-my-life-exercise-2'
-subtitle: "Workview & Lifeview Philosophies"
+subtitle: 'Workview & Lifeview Philosophies'
-title: "Designing My Life - Exercise 2"
+title: 'Designing My Life - Exercise 2'
 ---

 Chapter 2 of Designing Your Life (DYL) is about "Building a Compass".
 If we're going to be prototyping different ideas to improve our life, it will be useful to have some guidance and rationale for those decisions.
 A compass will point us in the right direction.